Xinyuan-LilyGO/EPD47-HC08/README.md

 ## Test the PDM_MIC
+ -  This test program will test whether the microphone is working properly after ESP32 wakes up

-### 1. When the screen displays：“请对麦克风吹气”,Please blow into the microphone
+ -  When the screen displays：“请对麦克风吹气”,Please blow into the microphone

 ![PDM_MIC](/images/6.jpg)

-### 2.When the microphone detects air pressure, ESP32 enters the sleep state, waiting to be activated again
+ -  When the microphone detects air pressure, ESP32 enters the sleep state, waiting to be activated again

 ![EPD47show3](/images/12.jpg)
 "microphone test normally, sleep began"